FGMEMBERS/Lockheed1049/Models/ReadmeN6905C.txt

 New-York - Amsterdam, 15 August 1953 (D)).
 - with the 1049C, TWA entered regular service between New York and Los Angeles (max payload, 19 October 1953 (E)).
-- with the 1049G, slightly longer, with optional fuel tanks at wing tip, TWA entered transatlantic service.
+- with the 1049G, slightly longer, and with optional fuel tanks at wing tip, TWA entered transatlantic service.
 Only the DC-7 and 1649 (Starliner) could fly non-stop the Atlantic by all weather.